 Overall Tax Levy Scenario

-The impact to property taxes is a combination of these three agencies, but Lincoln only controls approximately 1/3 of your tax bill.
+The impact to property taxes is a combination of these three agencies, with Lincoln only controlling about1/3 of your tax bill.

-Therefore, household impact is based on all three agencies & your property assessment (overseen by MPAC).
+The overall blended rate is 5.3%.
+Lincoln’s portion is only 2.17% on your overall tax bill.
+Household impact is based on all three agencies and your property assessment (overseen by MPAC).

 Budget Impact to Property Taxes

-Therefore, this year, the budget impact to a property tax bill are, per property assessment values of:
+This year, the budget impact to a property tax bill, per property assessment values of:

-A portion of every tax dollar is used to provide over 90 programs and services to ensure a high quality of life for residents.
+A portion of every tax dollar is used to provide more than 90 programs and services to ensure a high quality of life for residents.

 - Winter operations (snow removal, salting, sanding of roads)